 Dodgers 2, Rockies 1: LA ends regular season with win, MLB’s best record

-In what has, arguably, been the most trying season for the Dodgers since 2018 — which is really saying something considering that team won 92 games and the White Sox lost 121 this season — Los Angeles finished with the best record in baseball at 98-64, good enough for the best record in baseball … somehow.
+In what has, arguably, been the most trying season for the Dodgers since 2018 — which is really saying something considering that team won 92 games and the White Sox lost 121 this season — Los Angeles finished at 98-64, good enough for the best record in baseball … somehow.

 Thank you, Shohei Ohtani.

-Speaking of the GOAT, he finished the regular season by going 1-for-4, falling short of his bid for the NL Triple Crown thanks to singles-hitter Luis Arraez not playing the final two games of the season.
-(Insert Ron Burgandy GIF here).
+Speaking of the GOAT, he finished the regular season by going 1-for-4, falling short of his bid for the NL Triple Crown thanks to singles-hitter Luis Arraez.
 He also swiped his 59th bag of the season to cap off his MVP campaign.

-Chris Taylor‘s 8th-inning solo home run on Victor Vodnik — who’s surely the real name of a Marvel supervillan — gave the Dodgers a 1-run lead.
+Chris Taylor‘s 8th-inning solo home run on Victor Vodnik — who’s surely the real name of a Marvel supervillan — tied the game for the Dodgers late.

 ——